MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/wpf/0-9-494/microsoft-web-webview2-wpf-webview2.md

 > protected override void [Dispose](#dispose)(bool disposing)

-We implement it by releasing all of our underlying COM resources.
+We implement it by releasing all of our underlying COM resources, including our CoreWebView2.

 ##### Parameters
 * `disposing` True if a caller is explicitly calling Dispose, false if we're being finalized.